Background pattern

 3. How to take ARAPRIDE 20 mg

-Follow exactly the administration instructions for Arapride 20 mg as indicated by your doctor.
-Consult your doctor or pharmacist if you have any doubts.
+Follow the administration instructions of Arapride 20 mg indicated by your doctor.
+Consult your doctor or pharmacist if you have doubts.

-Your doctor will tell you how many capsules to take and for how long.
+Your doctor will indicate how many capsules you should take and for how long.
 This will depend on your condition and age.

 Adults:

-Treatment of symptoms of gastroesophageal reflux disease (GERD), such asheartburn and acid regurgitation:
+Treatment of symptoms of GERD, such as heartburn and acid regurgitation:

-• If your doctor checks that you have mild damage to the esophagus, the usual dose is 20 mg once a day for 4-8 weeks.
+• If your doctor confirms that you have mild damage to the esophagus, the normal dose is 20 mg once a day for 4-8 weeks.
 Your doctor may prescribe a dose of 40 mg for another 8 weeks if the esophagus has not yet healed.

-• The usual dose once the esophagus has healed is 10 mg once a day.
+• The normal dose once the esophagus has healed is 10 mg once a day.

-• If you do not have damage to the esophagus, the usual dose is 10 mg once a day.
+• If you do not have esophageal damage, the normal dose is 10 mg once a day.

-• The usual dose is 20 mg once a day for 2 weeks.
+• The normal dose is 20 mg once a day for 2 weeks.
 Your doctor may prescribe the same dose for another 2 weeks if the ulcer has not yet healed.

-• The usual dose is 20 mg once a day for 4 weeks.
+• The normal dose is 20 mg once a day for 4 weeks.
 Your doctor may prescribe the same dose for another 4 weeks if the ulcer has not yet healed.

-Treatment of stomach and duodenal ulcers caused by nonsteroidal anti-inflammatory drugs (NSAIDs):
+Treatment of stomach and duodenal ulcers caused by NSAIDs(non-steroidal anti-inflammatory drugs):

-• The usual dose is 20 mg of Arapride twice a day for one week.
+• The normal dose is 20 mg of Arapride twice a day for one week.

 Treatment of excess acid in the stomach caused by a tumor in the pancreas (Zollinger-Ellison syndrome):